Sample Case Results

 Disclaimer: Ms. Hosea’s case results depend upon a variety of factors unique to each case.
-Prior case results do not guarantee or predict a similar result in any future case undertaken by Ms. Hosea.
+Prior case results do not guarantee or predict a similar result in any future case.

 Ms. Hosea represented a disabled letter carrier who prevailed in her disability discrimination complaint.
-In response to an appeal by the Postal Service, the EEOC’s Office of Federal Operations issued a decision affirming the administrative judge’s award of $250,000 in nonpecuniary compensatory damages (statutory cap is $300,000) and $131,794 in attorney’s fees and costs).
+In response to an appeal by the Agency, the EEOC’s Office of Federal Operations issued a decision affirming the administrative judge’s award of $250,000 in nonpecuniary compensatory damages (statutory cap is $300,000) and $131,794 in attorney’s fees and costs.

 Complainant v.
 USPS, EEOC Hearing No. 570-2013-0042X (Jan.
 2018)